notexploiting/8type/README.md

 # puretype

-8type is a minimalistic typing test website built on HTML, CSS, and JavaScript.
+puretype is a minimalistic typing test website built on HTML, CSS, and JavaScript.

 a public link will be released later with GitHub pages, but you can test this yourself:
 1. download and extract the source code ZIP